syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 # Working with ink annotation

-PDF viewer allows you to include ink annotation in the PDF document and provides options to edit or remove the existing ink annotation in the PDF document.
+[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows you to include ink annotation in the PDF document and provides options to edit or remove the existing ink annotation in the PDF document.

 ## Inclusion of ink annotation